Dog ear problems come in lots of different disguises.... itchy ears, inflamed ears, 'dirty' or waxy ears, lumps, injuries and more.

 Some medications only need to applied once, others will need follow up treatments either at home, or at the veterinary clinic.

-Depending on how severe the problem is, your vet may prescribe antibiotics, anti-inflammatory medications, corticosteroids and/or topical ivermectin products (such as Advantage or Revolution products usually used for flea/tick control) as these are also somewhat effective against mites.
+Depending on how severe the problem is, your vet may prescribe antibiotics, anti-inflammatory medications, corticosteroids and/or topical ivermectin products (such as Advantage Multi or Revolution products usually used for flea/tick control) as these are also somewhat effective against mites.

 Once your dog has been diagnosed with ear mites and been treated by your vet, you will be in a better position to recognize any future problems.